 TFA’s Associate of Applied Science degree in Design & Visual Communication teaches students timeless design principles, contemporary technologies, and emerging trends employed in the visual communications industry today.
 Students have the opportunity to develop brand identity systems, product and package designs, websites and mobile applications, and social media and digital marketing campaigns—all while cultivating robust print and digital portfolios of original and client-based projects.

-In this program, students have the opportunity to build broad and transferrable skills in the principles of design for print and interactive applications.
+Considering a Graphic Design School in Chicago and unsure about the career outlook?
+In this Graphic Design program, students have the opportunity to build broad and transferrable skills in the principles of design for print and interactive applications.
 Here are some of the skills taught in the AAS in Design + Visual Communication program.

 The AAS in Design + Visual Communication is designed to help students become skilled generalists in their field.
 Graduates may pursue entry level positions such as Graphic Designer, Web Designer, Motion Graphics Artist, Experiential Designer, and Associate Brand Manager.
 Students may also choose to submit their portfolio to be considered for TFA's bachelor’s in digital media with a major in digital art.